jshams/minute-notepad/README.md

 # Minute Notepad
 Minute Notepad is an app for when you need a place to type something but you have no reason to save it.
 It is a website with a text box that you can type in, and that's all.
 No fonts, no styling, just a simple text field.
 When you refresh or leave the page all your work is gone, no need to delete or store extra files.
+Check out the app [here](https://jshams.github.io/minute-notepad/)!

 # Use cases
 - Writing down a phone number.